 - Check Enable Grooming.

 - Select BT for Interworking Profile.

+- Select BT_SigMa for Signaling Manipulation Script.

 - Click Finish.

-7.7.
+7.8.
 Routing

 Routing profiles define a specific set of packet routing criteria that are used in conjunction with other types of domain policies to identify a particular call flow and thereby ascertain which security features will be applied to those packets.
 Parameters defined by Routing Profiles include packet transport settings, name server addresses and resolution methods, next hop routing information, and packet transport types.